Deadline for Applications: December 15, 2014

 Application & Required Documents

 All application materials and supporting documents must be uploaded directly to uApply, the McGill admissions processing system.
-The uApply system opens in October.
+The uApply system opens September 15.
 Please see www.mcgill.ca/gradapplicants/apply for detailed instructions on how to use the system.

 *Note: The MScPH Department only admits new students in the Fall term.
 Applications for the Winter or Summer terms are not accepted.
 It is important that you select the correct term when completing the application form.
 We will not be able to change the application term or refund your application fee if you enter the wrong term.